jhumphry/Ascon_SPARK/README.md

 [CAESAR](http://competitions.cr.yp.to/caesar.html) competition.
 Ascon was designed by Christoph Dobraunig, Maria Eichlseder, Florian Mendel and Martin Schläffer.

-This project implements both of the recommended Ascon variants in v1.1 of the specification.
+This project implements both of the recommended Ascon variants in v1.1 and v1.2 of the specification.
 A single generic package can be instantiated with the relevant parameters.
 There are a few additional requirements on the target system which should not be a problem - for example it must support operations on the `Interfaces.Unsigned_64` type.

 This project is free software (using the ISC permissive licence) and is provided with no warranties, as set out in the file `LICENSE`.